 Pouring the filling into the crust, smoothing it into an even layer, pressing plastic wrap to the surface and chilling, microwaving cream and chocolate until smooth, spreading ganache over the filling, chilling again, and then the chocolate tart recipe is finished and ready to enjoy.

-3. Chilling: Pour the filling into the crust, cover, and refrigerate for at least 3 hours or overnight.
+3. Chill: Pour filling into crust, cover, and chill for 3 hours or overnight.

-4. For the Ganache: Microwave cream, chocolate chips, and corn syrup until smooth.
-Spread over the chocolate tart and chill for an additional hour.
+4. Ganache: Microwave cream, chocolate, and corn syrup until smooth.
+Spread on tart and chill 1 more hour.

-5. Serving: Slice the tart with a hot knife and garnish if desired.
-Store any leftovers in the fridge for up to 5 days.
-Enjoy!
+5. Serve: Slice with a hot knife.
+Garnish if you’d like.
+Store leftovers in the fridge up to 5 days.

 Tips For Success